- CareFlight’s first helicopter pilot shares his story

 CareFlight’s first helicopter pilot shares his story17/03/2021 – Staff stories

 John Hoad is one of CareFlight’s co-founders and first helicopter pilot.
 At the age of 26, John took a leap of faith, left his job as a senior radiographer at one of Sydney’s major teaching hospitals, and embarked on a journey which has seen him become CareFlight’s longest serving helicopter pilot.
-John writes about his 35-year journey with CareFlight.
+John writes about his journey with CareFlight, which commenced in 1986.

 I always wanted to be a pilot, but life has a way of pushing you in a different direction to your dreams which is how I found myself in my first profession, as a radiographer.